Types of Forex Bonuses Explained

 Now let us go through each of these in greater detail.

-The deposit bonus, also known as the welcome Forex bonus, is one of the most common promotional tools used by brokerage companies in order to attract new customers.
+, also known as the welcome Forex bonus, is one of the most common promotional tools used by brokerage companies in order to attract new customers.
 As the name suggests, this type of bonus applies to new, rather than existing clients.

 What happens with most brokers is that they offer traders a bonus for fulfilling two requirements.
 Firstly, they need to register and open the trading account.
 Secondly, they need to make a deposit on their trading account.